 Make children sit in a circle.
-Ask a child to start by saying 1, the child sitting next to her says 2 and the next says 'skip' instead of 3 as 3 is multiple of 3.
+Any child starts by saying 1, the child sitting next to her says 2 and the next says 'skip' instead of 3 as 3 is multiple of 3.
 The game continues like this and children have to say 'skip' instead of a multiple of 3.